CS2 Reaction Time Test

 Click the zone below to start

-CS2 Reaction Time Benchmarks
+CS2 AWP Reaction Time Benchmarks

 | Player Level | Average RT |